Bumshakalaka/dagmar/README.md

 - **Local Vector Database**: Stores embeddings locally using Qdrant for privacy and performance
 - **Automatic Indexing**: Documents are processed and indexed on-demand
 - **CLI Interface**: Simple command-line interface for easy integration
+- **MCP Server**: Model Context Protocol server for integration with AI assistants and IDEs

 ## Installation